neomessi/minut-example/README.md

 # Minut.js
-A minimum utility Node framework for modern web applications that sets up in a minute.
+A purely functional Node framework for modern web applications that sets up in a minute.

 Currently supports only React and MongoDB.